turkyden/react-darkreader/src/demo/demo1.md

 ## Darkreader

-You can define your darkmode with any thing.
+You can import to your app with default export.

 ```tsx
 import React from 'react';